mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

     This recipe is the quick-start; the guide is the reference manual.

 !!! warning "Responsible Use and Data Privacy"
-    - **You are responsible for the actions of your agent.** Be sure you and any of your agents follow the
-      [Acceptable Use and Code of Conduct](https://orcd-docs.mit.edu/code-of-conduct/).
+    - **You are responsible for the actions of your agent.** Follow the [Acceptable Use and Code of Conduct](https://orcd-docs.mit.edu/code-of-conduct/).
-    - **Only use low-risk data.** Prompts and file excerpts are sent to cloud LLM APIs for processing.
-Do not use restricted or export-controlled data.
-See
-      [MIT data classification](https://ist.mit.edu/security/data-classification).
+    - **Data privacy.** Prompts and file excerpts go to cloud LLM APIs.
+Do not use sensitive, restricted, or export-controlled data.
+See [MIT data classification](https://ist.mit.edu/security/data-classification).
     - **Limit access.** The agent runs in `--containall` mode by default, restricting it to the repo directory, `.openclaw/`, and `/tmp`.
 Use